Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Polkadot_Decisions_slides.md

 WebAssembly is the backbone of Polkadot.
 It is a fast, safe, and open meta-protocol which powers all of the state transitions of our ecosystem.

-It standardizes how chains execute, and allows for any programming language that can be compiled into Wasm to be used to build in Polkadot.
+It standardizes how chains execute, sandboxes that execution for improved security, and allows teams to build on Polkadot using any language that can be compiled into Wasm.

 ---

 ## Sharding

-Polkadot’s primary scaling solution comes from parallelization of execution allowed by creating separate data shards.
+Polkadot scales primarily by parallelizing execution on separate data shards.

-These parallel chains are called Parachains.
+These parallel chains (shards) are called Parachains.

 ---